Artheanos/Simple-TS-Discord-Bot/README.md

     }
 }
 ```
-Note your function will be called with one argument - a discord message object
+Note that your function will be called with one argument - a discord message object